UNINETTSigma2/documentation/newjobs/job_scripts.md

 time limit as it will inflict on how fast your jobs will start to
 run:  It is easier for a short job to get started between two larger, higher priority jobs (so-called *backfilling*).
-On the other hand, if the job has not finished before the wall time limit, it will be cancelled.
+On the other hand, if the job has not finished before the wall time limit, it will be cancelled, so too long is better than too short due to lost work!

 ## Sub pages
 (FIXME: remove?)